ntolppi/agonesx/README.md

 # Agonesx

-This is the Elixir version of the Agones Game Server Client SDK.
+This is the Elixir version of the Agones Game Server Client SDK.<br>
 Fork of [shikanime/Agonex](https://github.com/shikanime/Agonex).

 ## Installation